sinesy/GitBookLegacy/EE5-Google-Drive.md

 **fileId ** – the id of the file/folder
  **key ** – the key of the property to get
  **visibility**  – "PRIVATE" or "PUBLIC"
-Return value
-a String containing the property value.
+_Return value_ - a String containing the property value.

 ## Add property for the specified file and visibility